jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 ### 107R Appeals against decisions of sentencing court
 (1) An appeal against a decision or order made by the sentencing court under section 107I, section 107M, or section 107N may be made by the offender to whom the decision or order relates or by the chief executive.
-(2) Every appeal must be to the Court of Appeal, and Part 13 of the Crimes Act 1961 applies, with all necessary modifications and subject to section 107H of this Act, as if the appeal were an appeal against sentence under section 383 of the Crimes Act 1961.
+(2) Every appeal must be to the Court of Appeal, and Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications, and subject to section 107H of this Act, as if the appeal were an appeal against sentence.
 (3) The lodging of an appeal against a decision or order does not prevent that decision or order taking effect according to its terms.

 ### 107S Review of Board decisions